Curriculum & Courses

 The curriculum focuses on the commercial and residential building sectors but covers processes of construction administration that are applicable to any kind of project – from stadiums and parks, to railroad terminals and airports, to bridges and tunnels.
 The program's twelve courses focus on the fundamentals of construction administration: cost estimating and project financing, techniques, human and material resources, construction law, conflict resolution, project management, and environmental safety and conservation.

-During the first term, students enroll in three courses: two short-core courses (1.5 credits each) and one full-core course (3 credits).
+During the first term, students enroll in three courses: two short-core courses (1.5 points/credits each) and one full-core course (3 points/credits).
 Students who enter the program with significant industry experience may request a waiver of the Elementals of Construction Management requirement, which will be granted or denied based on the results of a pre-term examination.
-Students granted a waiver must replace this course with an elective course carrying three points prior to graduation.
+Students granted a waiver must replace this course with an elective course carrying three points (credits) prior to graduation.

 Following the first term, students are required to complete five additional full-core courses, two elective-full courses, two additional approved electives of choice, and the Capstone Project.
 Students who have met their required core course load may opt to take an additional core course as an elective or, with the permission of the program director, choose from electives offered through other schools or departments of the University.